-East-West Center Institute of Southeast Asian Studies Honolulu Singapore

-Institute of Southeast Asian Studies Heng Mui Keng Terrace Pasir Panjang Singapore 0511

-All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior permission of the Institute of Southeast Asian Studies and the East-West Center.

-© 1989 Institute of Southeast Asian Studies and the East-West Center

-The responsibility for facts and opinions expressed in this publication rests exclusively with the authors and their interpretations do not necessarily reflect the views or the policy of the Institute and the Center or their supporters.
+East-West Center Institute of Southeast Asian Studies Honolulu Singapore Institute of Southcast Asian Studies Heng Mui Keng Terrace Pasir Panjang Singapore 0511 All rights reserved.
+No part of this summary may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior permission of the Institute of Southeast Asian Studies and the East-West Center. © 1989 Institute of Southeast Asian Studies and the East-West Center The responsibility for facts and opinions expressed in this summary rests exclusively with the authors and their interpretations do not necessarily reflect the views or the policy of the Institute and the Center or their supporters.
+Cataloguing Data ASEAN-U.S. initiative: assessment and recommendations for improved economic relations: joint final report: executive summary / co-ordinated by Seiji Naya ... [ct al.].
+"Prepared under the overall guidance of the Resource Systems Institute, East-West Center, Honolulu, and the Institute of Southeast Asian Studies, Singapore ..."
+1. ASEAN countries-Foreign economic relations-United States.

-Cataloguing in Publication Data

-ASEAN-U.S. initiative: assessment and recommendations for improved economic I relations: joint final report / co-ordinated by Seiji Naya [et al.].
-"Prepared under the overall guidance of the Resource Systems Institute, East-West Center, Honolulu, and the Institute of Southeast Asian Studies, Singapore" 1.
-ASEAN countries-Foreign economic relations-United States.
-2. United States-Foreign economic relations-ASEAN countries.

-- I. Naya, Seiji. - II.
+- 2. United States-Foreign economic relations-ASEAN countries. - I. Nava, Seiji. - II.
 East-West Center.
 Resource Systems Institute. - III.
-Institute of Southeast Asian Studies (Singapore) - HF1592.5 U6A84 1989
+Institute of Southeast Asian Studies (Singapore) - HF1592.5 U6A841 1989 ISBN 981-3035-27-2 Printed in Singapore by Kin Keong Printing Co.
+Ptc.

-ISBN 981-3035-22-6

-Printed in Singapore by Kin Keong Printing Co.
-Pte.
 Ltd.